ipilcher/fdf/doc/mdns-filter.md

 Multicast DNS (mDNS) uses a different communication pattern than other discovery protocols.
 Where other protocols use a broadcast (or multicast) discovery message and direct unicast responses, mDNS usually uses multicast for both queries and responses.
-Both are sent to the same destination &mdash;
+Both are sent to the same address &mdash;
 `224.0.0.251:5353` or `[ff02::fb]:5353`.
 To enable mDNS-based discovery across different networks, both queries and responses must be forwarded.

-> **NOTE:** An mDNS query may contain a flag which requests a unicast response
-> (the `QU` bit).
-If responders honor this request, then the traffic will
-> follow the "normal" discovery protocol pattern.
+> **NOTES:**
 >
+> * An mDNS query may contain a flag which requests a unicast response (the `QU`
+>   bit).
+If responders honor this request, then the traffic will follow the
+>   "normal" discovery protocol pattern.
+>
-> (An mDNS responder may also send a unicast response if it receives a query
+> * (An mDNS responder may also send a unicast response if it receives a query
 >   sent directly to its IP address.
 Because all of the traffic in this
 >   scenario is routable, no forwarding is required.)

 ## Forwarding

 Several multicast DNS forwarders exist.
-To my knowledge, however, all of them forward **all** mDNS traffic from a network to one or more other networks, with no differentiation between queries and answers.
-This may not be desirable.
+To my knowledge, all of them forward all mDNS traffic that they receive to one or more networks, regardless of the type of traffic (queries or responses) or the trust levels of the networks.

-Consider a scenario with two networks &mdash; a trusted network connected to `eth0` and an untrusted network connected to `eth1`.
+Consider a configuration with two networks &mdash; a trusted network connected to `eth0` and an untrusted network connected to `eth1`.
 Resources on the untrusted network should be discoverable from the trusted network, but the reverse should not be true.
-If all mDNS traffic is forwarded between the two networks, however, anything connected to the untrusted network will be able to perform mDNS-based discovery of resources on the trusted network.
+If all multicast DNS traffic is forwarded between the two networks, anything connected to the untrusted network will be able to perform mDNS-based discovery of resources on the trusted network.

 ## Filter

-The multicast DNS filter (`mdns.so`) which allows for more precise control.
-Queries and answers are identified, which allows different forwarding rules to be applied to messages of different types.

-The filter can also operate in a **stateful** mode, in which an answer is only forwarded if it answers a query that was previously forwarded.
-More
+The multicast DNS filter (`mdns.so`) enables FDF to provide more granular forwarding.
+It differentiates mDNS queries and responses,  which allows different forwarding rules to be applied to messages of different types.
+The filter can also operate in a stateful mode that does not forward response packets unnecessarily.

-specifically:
+Specifically:

-* In **stateless** mode, the mDNS filter examines the header of the packets that it receives and determines whether each packet is a query or an response.
+* In stateless mode, the mDNS filter examines the DNS headers of the packets that it receives and determines whether each packet is a query or a response.
-  Each instance of the filter is configured to pass either queries or responses and drop other types of packets.
-This enables a simple "directional" filter;
+  Each instance of the filter is configured to only pass packets of one type.
-  queries are forwarded from the trusted network to the untrusted network, and responses can be forwarded the other way.
+  Packets of the other type are dropped.
+This mode provides a simple "directional" filter; queries can be forwarded from a trusted network to an untrusted network, while responses are forwarded in the other direction.

-  In this mode, an instance of the mDNS filter configured to pass responses will forward all mDNS response packets that it receives, regardless of the source of the query that triggered that response (if any).
+  In this mode, an instance of the mDNS filter configured to forward responses will forward all mDNS response packets that it receives, regardless of the source of the query that triggered that response.
+Thus, a query that originates on an untrusted network can trigger a response on that network that will be forwarded to a trusted network, even though nothing connected to the trusted network cares about it.

-* In **stateful** mode, the filter tracks the mDNS requests that it receives and the network from which it originated.
-Responses that do not match a request received within a configurable timeframe are dropped.
-Responses that do match a previous request are forwarded only to the network from which that request was received.
+* In stateful mode, the filter parses the DNS names within both request and response packets and tracks the network(s) from which requests originate.
+A response that does not match a recently forwarded query will not be forwarded, and those that do match are forwarded only to the network from which the triggering query originated.

 ## Configuration

 The mDNS filter accepts several parameters.
-All parameters are passed in a `<name>=<value>` format.
+All parameters are passed as `<name>=<value>` pairs.

 The `mode` and `query_life` parameters are global.
 Each of them can be specified at most once in the FDF configuration.